Music Career Finder

 Whether or not you have a publisher, the key to making a living as a songwriter is to write a lot and never stop.

-Espe estimates he’s written about 800 songs and about 10-15 of those actually generate income. which means only about 2% of his songs make him most of his money.
+Espe estimates he’s written about 800 songs and about 10-15 of those actually generate income, which means only about 2% of his songs make him most of his money.
 And he said that’s normal if you’re going to be a songwriter.

-Gallucci also said it’s hard to be a DIY songwriter/artist.
+It’s hard to be a DIY songwriter/artist.
 But if you succeed at it, you can earn more money, especially if you own your recordings.

 The Two Halves of a Song